Welcome to the Home Study Course sponsored by the Healthcare Training

 each CD track, a question will be asked.
 The question at the end of each track

-corresponds with the questions in your Answer Booklet.
+corresponds with the questions in your Test.
 Merely write the correct

-letter on the corresponding blank line in your answer booklet.
+letter on the corresponding blank line in your Test.
 Each answer is

 only used once.
 Keep in mind there is nothing tricky or hard about these questions.

 They are merely intended to verify the playing of this CD set.

 the questions that are included on this CD set is also reprinted in your Test.
 These questions are sequential and deal with the section of content that